django-webpack/django-webpack-loader/README.md

 ### Hot reload

 [Hot reload (Hot Module Replacement)](https://webpack.js.org/guides/hot-module-replacement/) is critical for a improving the development workflow.
 In case you wish to enable for your project, please check out [this example](https://github.com/django-webpack/django-webpack-loader/tree/master/examples/hot-reload), in particular how [webpack.config.js](https://github.com/django-webpack/django-webpack-loader/blob/master/examples/hot-reload/webpack.config.js) is configured.
-The key is to set the `devServer`.
+The key is to set the `publicPath` and `devServer`.

 ### Dynamic Imports

 In case you wish to use [Dynamic Imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports), please check out [this example](https://github.com/django-webpack/django-webpack-loader/tree/master/examples/dynamic-imports), in particular how [webpack.config.js](https://github.com/django-webpack/django-webpack-loader/blob/master/examples/dynamic-imports/webpack.config.js) is configured.
-The key is to set the `publicPath`.

 ### Extra options for `webpack-bundle-tracker`